benjaminalt/benjaminalt.github.io/_posts/2021-06-03-icra-reading-list.md

 tags: [Reading List]
 published: true
 comment: false
+excerpt: My personal post-ICRA 2021 reading list with papers I came across while attending the conference and which I particularly want to read.
+It is also intended as a resource for my colleagues who did not attend ICRA this year.
 ---

 This is my personal post-ICRA 2021 reading list with papers I came across while attending the conference and which I particularly want to read.
 It is also intended as a resource for my colleagues who did not attend ICRA this year.